Apple Pies & Harvest Skies

 Homecraft President’s Message

-Welcome to the Bayfield Agricultural Society’s 169th annual community fair!
-Come out and celebrate with us the joy of sunflowers and the charm of scarecrows, while viewing a variety of exhibits, events and entertainment.
-The challenge is open for your participation in the competitions on display all across the arena floor.
+Now called the Bayfield Community Fair, and hosted by the Bayfield Agricultural Society, we invite you to experience and enjoy the fun and entertainment.
+The challenge is open for your participation in the competitions on display throughout the arena floor.
 Consider entering in any or all of our Homecraft divisions: Art and Photography, Culinary (Adult and Youth), Farm Products, Flowers and Plants, Fruits and Vegetables, Handcrafts, Woodworking and a broad range of Youth Class possibilities!
-That`s just inside; don`t forget to take your family to watch the outdoor agricultural traditional competitions as well.
-We appreciate all the years of support from the 4-H folks that showcase the best of our local and youngest farmers!

 Pamela Stanley, Homecraft President